The beginner’s guide to sales forecasting

 You’re likely doing this already, but take into account the products and campaigns of competitors, especially the major players in the space.
 Also check around to see if new competitors may be entering your market.

 Include business plans

-Add in all of your business’ strategic plans.
+Add in all your business’s strategic plans.
 Are you in growth mode?
 What are hiring projections for the year?
-New markets you’re targeting?
-New marketing campaigns?
-How might all of these impact the forecast?
+Are there any new markets you’re targeting or any new marketing campaigns?
+How might all this impact the forecast?

 Keys to success in sales forecasting

-Improving the accuracy of your sales forecasts and the efficiency of the forecast process depends on multiple factors, including strong organizational coordination, automation, reliable data, and analytics-based methodologies.
+Improving the accuracy of your sales forecasts and the efficiency of the forecast methodology depends on multiple factors, including strong organizational coordination, automation, reliable data, and an analytics-based process.
 Ideally, sales forecasts should be:

 - Data-driven.
 Predictive analytics can reduce the impact of subjectivity, which is often more backward-looking than forward-looking.
 Using common data definitions and baselines will foster alignment and save time.